SFDO-Tooling/CumulusCI/docs/env_var_reference.rst

 ``SFDX_HUB_KEY``
 ----------------
-Contents of JSON Web Token (JWT) used to authenticate to a persistent org, e.g. a Developer Hub.
+Contents of JSON Web Token (JWT) used to authenticate to a persistent org, e.g. a Dev Hub.
 Set with SFDX_CLIENT_ID.